Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

   To stop the docker again, use `make shutdown`.

 - `barberini_analytics_db` (aka "database container"): Postgres container intended to run permanently.
-  If not running, it will be started automatically as part of every automated pipeline runs.
+  If not running, it will be started automatically as part of every automated pipeline run.

 - `gplay_api`: Special docker container used to host the Google Play API scraper.
   See `docker/Dockerfile_gplay_api` and `src/gplay/gplay_reviews` for further information.